liiight/notifiers/source/CLI.rst

 Environment variables
 =====================

-Environment variables are respected by all means of notification by :mod:`notifiers` and the CLI is no different to that aspect.
+:ref:`environs` are respected by all means of notification by notifiers and the CLI is no different to that aspect.
 If you defined for example ``NOTIFIERS_PUSHOVER_TOKEN`` and ``NOTIFIERS_PUSHOVER_USER`` you can simply run:

 .. code-block:: console